bcgov/python_beginning/01_ToolOrientation/VSCode_Virtualenv.md

 * Read the docs at [python.org](https://docs.python.org/3/)
 * use the built in `help` and `dir` functions

-You can never go wrong with an o'reilley book:
+You can never go wrong with an o'reilly book:

 <img src="https://covers.oreillystatic.com/images/0636920028154/cat.gif">